Alessia Mosca

-Alessia Mosca (born 23 May 1975) is the Secretary General of Italy-ASEAN association.
+Alessia Maria Mosca (born 23 May 1975) is the Secretary General of Italy-ASEAN association.

 She is a former Italian politician who was a Member of the European Parliament (MEP) from 2014 to 2019 and a member of the Italian Chamber of Deputies from 2008 to 2014.

 Early life and education

 Born in Monza, she holds a PhD in Political Science at the University of Florence.
 Alessia Mosca graduated in philosophy at the Università Cattolica del Sacro Cuore in Milan, completed the Master in Diplomacy at the Istituto per gli studi di politica internazionale and earned a master's degree in diplomacy at the Johns Hopkins University (American University based in Florence).
 She worked for the European Parliament and in Italy for Alenia Aeronautica.

 While a member of the Italian Chamber of Deputies she signed the law that introduces in Italy gender quotas in the boards of listed companies.
 The so-called Golfo-Mosca law celebrates in 2021 its 10 years from entry into force.

 Presently she is the Secretary General of Italy-ASEAN association - the Italian NGO that provides and build relationship between Italy and the members of ASEAN.

 She is also vice President of Fuori Quota, an organisation that promotes the Golfo-Moca law enforcing the results achieved in the law's ten-year history.

 Since 2017 she is adjunct professor at Sciences Po, Paris, where she teaches EU international trade.

 At the beginning of 2021 she launched the association “Il Cielo Itinerante” with Ersilia Vaudo Scarpetta, Chief Diversity Officer for ESA, which aims to promote STEM studies among girls and young woman in Italy.